vitorgalvao/custom-alfred-iterm-scripts/README.md

 2. Open Alfred Preferences (call Alfred and press <kbd>⌘</kbd><kbd>,</kbd>).
 3. Navigate to Features → Terminal → Custom.
 4. Set `Application` to `Custom`.
-4. Select the text in the box.
+5. Select the text in the box.
-4. Paste.
+6. Paste.
+7. Optionally, change the script’s behaviour by changing the `property` lines at the top.

 ### Copy the script